U.S. Sports Betting and Online Sportsbooks: How and Where Betting Became Legal

-As 2020 continues on, legal sports wagering has come a long way in the United States.
-Since the fall of PASPA on May 14, 2018, there have been more than 13 states who have fully legalized and regulated sports wagering in their states.
+As 2021 continues on, online sports betting has come a long way in the United States.
+Since the fall of PASPA on May 14, 2018, there have been more than 15 states who have fully legalized and regulated sports wagering in their states.

 The monumental decision came down to The Supreme Court, who ruled in favor of discontinuing the federal restrictions laid out by PASPA.
 The final vote was 6-3 declaring the ban unconstitutional and effectively leaving all further decisions to the states.
 Before PASPA came to fruition in 1992, Nevada was the only state with legal sports betting.